Office of the Vice President for Student Affairs

 - Texas State make-up exams (standard fee applies)

-The office of Academic Testing for Students with Disabilities (ATSD) and Testing Center, Round Rock serve the need of testing students who are registered with the Office of Disability Services and receive accommodations during testing.
+The office of Academic Testing for Students with Disabilities (ATSD) and Testing Center, Round Rock (TCRR) serve the need of testing students who are registered with the Office of Disability Services and receive accommodations during testing.

 Campus Office: Academic Services Building North, Suite 305